Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Experiments

 Tables \ref{tb:mdd-result} and \ref{tb:tuab-result} compare models on the MDD and TUAB downstream tasks, respectively.
 The baseline performance, achieved through fine-tuning the BENDR model, is compared with the EGA utilizing GCN, GraphSAGE, and GAT (EGA-GCN, EGA-GraphSAGE, EGA-GAT, respectively).
 Since these downstream tasks have nearly balanced positive and negative samples, we compare the model performance with two metrics: F1-score and AUROC.
 The number in bold indicates the best performance for each metric, and the underlined values indicate the better performance than the baseline.

-In the MDD downstream task, the GAT-based EEG-GraphAdapter (EGA-GAT) achieved 2.7\% and 12.8\% higher F1-score and AUROC than the baseline BENDR model, respectively.
+In the MDD downstream task, the GAT-based EEG-GraphAdapter (EGA-GAT) achieved a 12.8\% higher F1-score and a 2.7\% higher AUROC than the baseline BENDR model, respectively.
+Meanwhile, the GCN-based EEG-GraphAdapter (EGA-GCN) also outperformed the baseline, indicating that both GAT and GCN can effectively capture spatial information for MDD.
 However, the performance of EGA-GraphSAGE fell below the baseline, particularly in the F1-score.

-On the other hand, in the TUAB downstream task, EGA-GraphSAGE achieved 16.1\% higher performance than the baseline in the F1-score.
+On the other hand, in the TUAB downstream task, EGA-GraphSAGE achieved a 16.1\% improvement over the baseline in the F1-score.
 The GraphSAGE-based model consistently outperformed the baseline across all metrics, demonstrating stable and high model performance.
+Overall, these results suggest that the most suitable GNN architecture can vary depending on the downstream task, underscoring the importance of selecting an appropriate graph-based module for each application.